 - (i) The VBI falls below the relevant shortfall limit at any time when an actuarial investigation is not completed and there is not a valuation date within 6 months, or - (ii) The VBI falls below 100% at the date an actuarial investigation is completed.

-From 21 September 2018, the shortfall limits for LASF DB and Parks Victoria are 97%, and 98% respectively.
-The shortfall limit for CoM is 99% from 19 February 2021.
+From 21 September 2018, the shortfall limit for LASF DB is 97%.
+The shortfall limit for CoM is 100% and Parks is 99% from 19 February 2021.

 13. Net changes in value of assets measured at fair value